 Michael has produced performances at Carnegie Hall, international donor cultivation tours, public television broadcasts reaching 18 of the 20 largest media markets in the United States, and served as executive producer on multiple international recordings.
 His special events have been featured in Billboard, Variety and beyond featuring legends including Liza Minnelli, Christine Ebersole, Paul Williams, Dionne Warwick, George Hamilton, Jack Jones and more.

 Recognized as a 2018 "40 Under 40" by the Indianapolis Business Journal, a 2017 "Best and Brightest" and named to the 2016 Stanley K. Lacy Leadership Series, Michael also serves on the board of governors for Newfields (Indianapolis Museum of Art), The District Theatre board of directors, and on the Ball State University School of Music Dean's Advisory Council.
 He is guest lecturer (arts management and philanthropy) at Indiana University O’Neill School of Environmental and Public Affairs and at Butler University, and has served previously as adjunct faculty at Butler University.
 He is a past board member of or volunteer with the Indianapolis Consortium of Arts Administrators, Forte with the Indianapolis Symphony Orchestra, Giving Sum and the Arts Council of Indianapolis Marketing Steering Committee.
 Michael has presented as a panelist at Chorus America, ACDA, the Indiana Humanities, and the Indiana Arts Commission among others.

-A native of Indiana, Michael is a self-confessed aviation nerd, wine collector and pianist.
+A native of Indiana, Michael is a trained pianist-organist who enjoys sailing, running and is a self-confessed aviation nerd.